hugomaiavieira/Webservice-1.5/source/english.md

 * Webservice interact: tests with the connection that you use.
 * Visual integration: round trip of Cielo flow (an alternative flow must be considered).
 * Correct payment modalities: tests with possible combination of payment.
+* Payment methods: testing with the possible combination of payment.

 At this moment, you have to consider the environment: [https://ecommerce.cielo.com.br/servicos/ecommwsec.do](https://ecommerce.cielo.com.br/servicos/ecommwsec.do)